kidpaul94/GraspMixer/README.md

 ### CPPE_v2:

 > **Note**
-CPPE_v2.py receives several different arguments.
-Run the --help command to see everything it receives.
+`CPPE_v2.py` receives several different arguments.
+Run the `--help` command to see everything it receives.

     python3 CPPE_v2.py --help

 ### Extra Processing:

 > **Note**
-helper.py receives several different arguments to convert a CAD model to a point cloud or visualize grasp configurations.
-Run the --help command to see everything it receives.
+`helper.py` receives several different arguments to convert a CAD model to a point cloud or visualize grasp configurations.
+Run the `--help` command to see everything it receives.

     python3 helper.py --help

 ### Quality Estimation:

 > **Note**
-train.py receives several different arguments.
-Run the --help command to see everything it receives.
+`traib.py` receives several different arguments.
+Run the `--help` command to see everything it receives.

     cd ML_modules/
     python3 train.py --help